This post is about the benefits of food-grade Diatomaceous Earth for dogs and humans.

 1 teaspoon for dogs weighing under 50 lbs

 1 tablespoon for dogs weighing over 50 lbs

 How Much Food-Grade Diatomaceous Earth To Feed Yourself

 The bag I bought didn’t come with instructions on how to use it, so I did my own research on the web.
 I kept reading to start with 1/2 to 1 teaspoon of food-grade DE and to work your way up to 1 tablespoon per day.

-I’m an Amazon kinda gal, so I found a 5 lb food-grade bag of Freshwater Diatomaceous Earth (sourced in the USA) available via Amazon Prime and had it delivered two days later, for the price of $13.99. #LoveAmazonPrime
+I’m an Amazon kinda gal, so I get a 5 lb food-grade bag of Freshwater Diatomaceous Earth on Amazon.
+It’s sourced in the USA and available via Prime, so I had it delivered two days later, for the price of $13.99. #LoveAmazonPrime

-Food-Grade Diatomaceous Earth fits right in with our mission of creating a healthier environment for both dogs & humans here at K9sOverCoffee by choosing natural alternatives over chemical based skincare & pest prevention products (in addition to feeding a minimally processed fresh food diet).
+Food-Grade Diatomaceous Earth fits right in with my mission of creating a healthier environment for both dogs and humans.

 It has a plethora of benefits ranging from preventing pests to detoxifying and cleansing the body.
 Enthusiastically recommended!

 P.S.
 I found out about a very informative article on the different uses and risks of DE for us humans on peststrategies com.
-Check it out by clicking the link below:
+Check it out here.